briantanabe/project-log/projects/Sour Candy.md

 	- Tartaric acid
 	- Citric acid
 	- Natural and artificial flavoring
+- Process notes
 	- Pureed citrus is a bad idea, use juice
 	- Hydrolyze gelatin in juice
 	- Cold dehydration prevents melting and firms well
 	- Soaking in grain alcohol
 	- She did 2:1 sugar to citric acid
-	- Everyone thought it was too sour, and I'm pretty sure sour patch kids use Tartaric acid
+		- Everyone thought it was too sour
+		- She mixed dehydrated ground lemon rind in for flavoring
-	-
+- Final recipe
+	- Dissolve 1 cup sugar, 3tsp water, and 2

 ## Discussion
 **Binding**